Training, Skills, and Duties of a Cashier

-- Take payment in the form of cash, credit card or check.
+- Take payment in the form of cash, credit and debit cards, vouchers.

 Entry-level cashier jobs usually require a high-school diploma or a general equivalency diploma (GED).
 Some employers require applicants pass a math skills test to make certain that they can handle money accurately.

 Pleasing the Customer

 What pleases a customer, for example, at a grocery store?
 The cashier leaves an impression with the customer whether good or bad.
 From personal experience, I'm pleased if a cashier greets me promptly and takes care of ringing up my sale without distractions like talking on the phone or turning their back as I approach or chatting with a coworker.